WAP to Validate Array Is a Mountain Array & Peak Index

 Find the Peak Element Index Of the Mountain Array

 This Java program is designed to find the index of the peak element in a given mountain array.
-A mountain array is an array that initially increases and then decreases.
+A mountain array initially increases and then decreases.
 The peak element in a mountain array is the element that is greater than its adjacent elements.

 package com.softwaretestingo.interviewprograms;